sumittada/home-dashboard/README.md

 ## Garbage collection
 Household waste: every Monday
-Food waste: every second Thursday, starting at 31st Dec 2015
+Food waste: every second Thursday, starting at 31th Dec 2015 So the indicator should show corresponding message one day before those days

 ## Local server
 Start a local webserver by running: